PyFlat/YT-Downloader/README.md

 - The download speed depends on the internet connection and the length and resolution of the video!

 # Showcase:
+All images were created with the *Show Thumbnails* setting: Off
 ## Start

 [![](https://github.com/JJSS-Johannes/YT-Downloader/blob/main/.github/Startpage.png)](#usage)